flub78/crud8/doc/authentication.md

 I tried the breeze started kit, but it uses Tailwind instead of Bootstrap.
 So I'll revert to Laravel UI to keep things simple.

-Just keep track of the breeze installation procedure
+Just to keep track of the breeze installation procedure

     composer require laravel/breeze --dev
     php artisan breeze:install